psalami/tree-service/README.md

 **Write performance:**
 - Creating a tree with 100,000 nodes: 13m
 - Moving a node with height = 2 and number of descendants = 1,636: 550ms
+- Moving a node with height = 8 to height = 2 and number of descendants = 2: 35ms
+- Inserting a single node at height = 8: 14ms
+- Inserting a single node at height = 2: 14ms
+- Write time complexity is O(log n) (size of subtree)

 **Read performance:**
 - Get a single node: 2ms
 - Get all descendants for a node with 1,636 descendants: 33ms
 - Get all descendants for a node with 262 descendants: 5ms
 - Get all descendants for a node with 100,000 descendants: 3s
+- Read time complexity is O(log n) (size of subtree)

 **Memory:**
 - nodes table: 100,000 rows, 3 integer columns
 - closure table: 539,679 rows, 5 integer columns
 - size of indices on disc: 49mb
 - size of tables on disc: 32mb
+- server RAM space complexity is O(1) because data is only stored in the db
+- db disc space complexity is O(n*log n)

 We gained a 500x read performance improvements after de-normalizing some data in the closure table, at the expense of using two additional integer columns.